PatrickDuncan/cleansio/README.md

 python cleansio/cleansio.py <FILE_PATH>
 ```
 - FILE_PATH
-    - Must be a .flac or .wav audio file
     - It must be mono (as opposed to stereo)
     - Must be less than 10 seconds